-Note: If the agent sends a link to an article that isn't part of your community's knowledge base, the SDK displays a generic URL preview.
+Note: If the agent sends a link to an article that isn't part of your Experience Cloud site's knowledge base, the SDK displays a generic URL preview.

 Notifications for Chat Activity

 If there's chat activity when the user is not viewing the chat session, you can present that information to them using the iOS notification system.